Nat1405/newer-nifty/README.md

 -e  or   --stdspectemp   	to specify the spectral type or temperature of the standard star; e.g. for a spectral type -e A0V; for a temperature -e 8000
 -f   or   --stdmag	      	to specify the K band magnitude of the standard star; e.g. 5.4
-				if you do not wish to do a flux calibration then enter -f -1 -l   or   --hline			to specify the method for removing the H lines from the telluric spectra; the default is vega the options are: none, vega, linefit_auto, linefit_manual, vega_tweak, and linefit_tweak
+				if you do not wish to do a flux calibration then enter -f -1 -l   or   --hline_method			to specify the method for removing the H lines from the telluric spectra; the default is vega the options are: none, vega, linefit_auto, linefit_manual, vega_tweak, and linefit_tweak
 				none: does no H line removal
 				vega: uses vega's spectrum to remove H lines with the iraf task "telluric"